WordPress/jquery-migrate-helper/readme.txt

 == Installation ==

-1. Upload to your plugins folder, usually `wp-content/plugins/`
+1. Upload to your plugins folder, usually `wp-content/plugins/`.
 2. Activate the plugin on the plugin screen.
 3. That's it!
 The plugin handles the rest automatically for you.

 == Changelog ==

-= v 0.1.0 =
+= v 1.0.0 =
-* Initial release
+* Initial release.